vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/installation.md

 nav: Installation
 ---

-# v3 Alpha
+# Vuetify 3 Alpha

-Vuetify v3 Alpha is here!
+Vuetify 3 Alpha is here!
 Below is a collection of information to help you get started and answer some frequently asked questions regarding the alpha.

 <alert type="error">